Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 With three players, the usual process is for the dealer to give 4 cards to each player in an anti-clockwise order, 3 to the table, 3 to each player, then 3 to the table again.

 > ![6field7hand_3players_setup.png](/hanafuda/6field7hand_3players_setup.png =400x)
 {.is-success}

+## Misdeals and *Teyaku*
+If 4 cards of the same month are dealt to the table, then a misdeal is declared (since these 4 cards are impossible to capture).
+In this case, the cards are thrown in, shuffled again, and re-dealt.

+Whether or not 4 cards of the same month *in a player's hand* constitutes a misdeal appears to vary by source - the specific answer to this question should probably be agreed upon as a house rule.

+In the version of the game described on the [Hana Kirisame](https://web.archive.org/web/20050825184125/http://hana.kirisame.org/rules.html) website,

+hghg